 Skúlagata 28, 101 Reykjavík, Iceland

-We love the community feel of a great hostel when traveling.
-Whether you are a solo traveler or with a group, Kex hostel is a perfect home base within Reykjavik.
-The hostel boasts eclectic decor and amazing biscuits (coincidentally, “Kex” means biscuit in Icelandic).
+Looking for a central, cool, and social place to stay?
+Look no further than Kex Hostel.
+Whether you are a solo traveler or with a group, Kex Hostel is a perfect home base within Reykjavik.
+The hostel boasts eclectic decor, amazing breakfast, and a lively bar.
 Even if you choose not to stay at Kex we highly recommend grabbing a drink at their bar!

 If you’re traveling to Iceland with a group, look no further than this fabulous Airbnb.
 We stayed here with a group of friends and loved this Airbnb because it had two bathrooms, plenty of space to spread out, and instagram-worthy decor.
 It’s central location is within walking distance to the bus station & major attractions within Reykjavik.
 If you have a rental car, parking is very easy as well.

 Reykjavik is home to many amazing buildings..
 One of the most impressive, Hallgrímskirkja Church, features incredible architecture and offers great views of the city from the steeple.
 The Church was completed in 1986 and the design was inspired by cooling lava.
 Before you leave, be sure to check out the Einar Jónsson Sculpture Garden next to the church.

 Reykjavik is a city of colors- colorful rooftops, houses, doorways & buildings.
 Take the time to also explore the colorful street art that covers alleyways and buildings throughout the city.